A Harmful Corporate Culture Can Destroy Your Company

 Three Examples of Harmful Organizational Culture — Brought to You By United Airlines

 But there is a risk in being too rigid in the way culture is defined and interpreted.
-From passengers being dragged off planes to dogs dying, United Airlines harmful corporate culture may have cost United over $800m overnight.
+From passengers being dragged off planes to dogs dying, United Airlines harmful corporate culture may have cost United over $800m based upon the 3.8 percent drop in its stock overnight.
 Here are three ways harmful corporate culture can manifest.

 You only need to look at United Airlines’ recent disastrous negative publicity to see how they blew it.